National Care Planning Council

 This is the most in-depth and comprehensive treatment of long term care insurance available anywhere; either for sale or for free.
 For those of you who want all the details, including numerous charts, this is the article for you.
 Estimates are that costs for this insurance are going up about 12% a year for the same buying age.
 You should not delay buying.

-Article: Understanding Long Term Care Insurance
+Read the Article: Long Term Care Insurance

 Find a Long Term Care Insurance Specialist